VictorRutskin/Albar-Home-Assigment-.NET-Angular-Car-Shop-Website/README.md

 - Go to tools in VS studio > nuget package manager > package manager console > write: `Update-Database`

 ### Angular
+- Open the Client using cmd and enter `npm install`.
 - Go To `myEnvironment.ts`.
 - Change the `ServerUrl` to your server default port, it is defaulty set to: `https://localhost:7099`.